 Like other Great Walls around the world, a wall is just as much about keeping people in, as keeping 'barbarians' out.
 Without a well maintained border people would be free to evade justice and taxes by just crossing the border whenever they wished.
 It also has a key symbolic role of marking the border so people definitely knew if they were inside or outside China.

 The wall was not all built at one time, much of what people see at Badaling near Beijing is a modern 1950s and 60s restoration of a Ming dynasty rebuild of an original wall.
 For many hundred of miles the wall has not been well maintained and is in a state of dilapidation.
+There are also 'gaps' in the wall, it was never a continuous feature.
 Far away in the Gobi Desert where stone and wood were not to hand, layers of pounded soil and reeds made an adequate alternative as rain is so rare.
 So only the easternmost 500 miles [805 kms] from Ningxia looks like the modern image of the Great Wall.
-There are a few viewing locations open to vast numbers of tourists along the route including: Badaling 八达岭; Mutianyu ➚ 慕田峪; Huanghua Cheng ➚; Simatai ➚; and Jinshanling 金山岭.
+There are a few viewing locations open to vast numbers of tourists along the route including: Badaling ➚ 八达岭; Mutianyu ➚ 慕田峪; Huanghua Cheng ➚; Simatai ➚; and Jinshanling ➚ 金山岭.

 Many legends are told of the making of the Great Wall evoke the hardship of the hundreds of thousands who were forced into service to build it.
 The emperor used conscripted labor and many families lost their men to the endeavor.
+Of particular concern was the burial of the many who died building it, a very strong cultural tradition dictated that the body should be returned to the ancestral burial ground, but most were just interred under the Wall itself.
 Nu Mengjiang's husband was one such conscript.
 Nu Mengjiang ➚ went to seek out her husband and after much searching was told he was buried beneath the Wall.
 After three nights of Nu Mengjiang's sad and lonely vigil, the Wall split open revealing the bodies of the dead including her husband clasping the other half a jade hairpin she carried with her.
 Heartbroken she threw herself into the sea.
 A temple at Shanhaiguan commemorates the legend.

 With the extended northern area under Qing control, including Mongolia the Great Wall once again lost strategic value and was not maintained.
 It was only 400 years later, with the foundation of the People's Republic that the Wall came back into importance.
 Partly due to the great impression made by the Wall on foreign dignitaries it became a symbol of China's longevity, strength and historical achievement.
 Sections near to Beijing were then restored to 'pristine' condition while other sections have been left to rot and these form the 'rough wall' that can still be seen today.
 However in the heat of the Cultural Revolution during the attack on the 'four olds', the wall itself suffered, a section of the Wall at Gubeikou was dismantled to build PLA barracks, but this policy was swiftly reversed and this section rebuilt.
 Mao took the Great Wall as living proof that the Chinese could undertake massive construction projects and succeed.
 It was Mao who stated ‘He who does not visit the Great Wall is not a real man; and he who does not love the Great Wall is not a hero’.